 How Noise Cancelling Headphones Fight Sound Waves (in 2 ways)

-Learn about noise cancelling headphones fighting against sound waves.
+Learn how noise cancelling headphones fight against sound waves.

 There are 2 types of headphones when it comes to blocking/canceling sound waves.